Assign an Azure role for access to table data

 Keep in mind the following points about Azure role assignments in Azure Storage:

 - When you create an Azure Storage account, you are not automatically assigned permissions to access data via Azure AD.
 You must explicitly assign yourself an Azure role for Azure Storage.
-You can assign it at the level of your subscription, resource group, storage account, or queue.
+You can assign it at the level of your subscription, resource group, storage account, or table.